eltonbautista/portfolio/src/pages/projects/groomify.md

 ---
 layout: ../../layouts/ProjectLayout.astro
-title: clockedOut
+title: Groomify
-client: The Odin Project
+client: Moi!
 video: /clocked_out.mp4
 planningVideo: /clocked_out_problem.mp4
 description: clockedOut is a LinkedIn clone application that focuses on the social aspects of gaming.
 It is a one-stop destination for creating lifetime companions, and remembering our childhood nostalgia.
 problem: Simulate a popular industry-sized application that utilizes a NoSQL database.
 goals: On top of this task, I recognized this project as an opportunity to
 problemOne: Further my understanding on the intricacies of UI/UX testing.
 problemTwo: Develop my problem solving and logical thinking abilities by dealing with higher volumes of REST API calls.